FREQUENTLY ASKED QUESTIONS

 life at camp

 Life at camp is demanding, beautiful, sticky, and wet.
 We live what we call Small Group Christian Camping.
-Campers are in co-ed groups (we call them units) of no more than 14 with two counselors.
+Campers are in co-ed groups (we call them units) of no more than 12 with two counselors.
 Units do everything together during the day, eat meals family style at one table, and sleep outside during Home in the Woods.
-This groups is your family during the week and become the fastest of friends.
+This group is your family during the week and become the fastest of friends.

 a summer in ministry